jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   - **rent** is defined in section GC 5(5) (Leases for inadequate rent) for the purposes of that section
   - **repairs** , in sections CC 2 (Non-compliance with covenant for repair) and DB 21 (Amounts paid for non-compliance with covenant for repair), includes painting and general maintenance
   - **replaced area fraction** is defined in section DO 9 (Meaning of replaced area fraction and diminished value) for the purposes of sections DO 5 and DO 6 (which relate to horticultural plants)
+  - **replacement cost** is defined in section FP 3 (Definitions for the purposes of subpart FP) for the purposes of subpart FP (Tax relief for emergencies)
   - **replacement employee share scheme** is defined in section CE 7D (Meaning of replacement employee share scheme)
   - **replacement ETS unit**
   - **replacement forest land emissions unit** means an emissions unit acquired by a person if—